 A further major area of concern is the lack of detail in the Bill on the infrastructure that will be put in place to facilitate the new system.
-For example, it appears as yet undecided as to who will license Personal Insolvency Practitioners (PIP's), let alone what kind of criteria will be used to determine the grant or otherwise of such a license, despite the proposal to set up a new Insolvency Service.
+For example, it is not apparent what kind of criteria will be used to determine the grant or otherwise of such a license, despite the proposal to set up a new Insolvency Service.
 We reiterate that despite the perception that debtors and moral hazard is a major problem in this country, the significant majority of over-indebted people in Ireland are very vulnerable.
 That vulnerability is heightened by the expectation that has built up that this legislation may finally provide solutions to the enduring nightmare that many households are suffering.
 The quality and conduct of practitioners is therefore a key issue and any licensing system must ensure that debtors are not exploited and impoverished.